-Allowance for Credit Losses - Securities Held-to-Maturity - Expected credit losses on debt securities classified as held-to-maturity are measured on a collective basis by major security type.
+Allowance for Credit Losses - Securities Held-to-Maturity - Expected credit losses on debt securities classified as held-tomaturity are measured on a collective basis by major security type.
 Pinnacle has a zero loss expectation for certain securities within the portfolio, including U.S. treasury securities in addition to U.S government agency securities and residential mortgage-backed securities issued by Ginnie Mae, Fannie Mae, and Freddie Mac, and accordingly, no allowance for credit losses is estimated for these securities.
 The remainder of the portfolio consists substantially of municipal securities rated A or higher by the ratings agencies.
 The estimates of expected credit losses for the municipal securities and corporate notes and other securities are based on historical credit loss information that is adjusted for current conditions and reasonable and supportable forecasts.
 The credit models utilized rely on regression analyses to predict probability of default (PD) based on projected macroeconomic factors, including unemployment rates and gross domestic product (GDP), among others.
 A reasonable and supportable period of twenty-four months and reversion period of eight months is utilized to estimate credit losses on held-to-maturity municipal and corporate securities.
 The allowance is increased through provision for credit losses and decreased by charge-offs, net of recoveries of amounts previously charged-off.

 Allowance for Credit Losses - Securities Available-for-Sale - For any securities classified as available-for-sale that are in an unrealized loss position at the balance sheet date, Pinnacle Financial assesses whether or not it intends to sell the security, or more likely than not will be required to sell the security, before recovery of its amortized cost basis.
 If either criteria is met, the security's amortized cost basis is written down to fair value through net income.
 If neither criteria is met, Pinnacle Financial evaluates whether any portion of the decline in fair value is the result of credit deterioration.
 Such evaluations consider the extent to which the amortized cost of the security exceeds its fair value, changes in credit ratings and any other known adverse conditions related to the specific security.
-If the evaluation indicates that a credit loss exists, an allowance for credit losses is recorded through provision for credit losses for the amount by which the amortized cost basis of the security exceeds the present value of cash flows expected to be collected, limited by the amount by which the amortized cost exceeds fair value.
+If the evaluation indicates that a credit loss exists, an allowance for credit losses is recorded through provision for credit losses for the amount by which the amortized cost exceeds fair value.
 Any impairment not recognized in the allowance for credit losses is recognized in other comprehensive income.